How Do You Qualify for a Reverse Mortgage?

 To be eligible for a Reverse Mortgage, you must meet the three main requirements:

-- Age Requirements: All titleholders on the home must be 62 years of age or older.
-If you are married – both you and your spouse should probably be title holders in order to protect your rights as homeowners.
+At least one of the titleholders on the home must be 62 years of age or older.
+If you are married – both you and your spouse should probably be titleholders in order to protect your rights as homeowners.

-Equity Requirements: The property must have sufficient equity remaining in it to eliminate any existing mortgages or liens using the Reverse Mortgage.
-In practice, this means you generally must have at least 50% equity in the home in order to qualify, though the precise limit depends on your age.
+To qualify for a reverse mortgage, your property must have sufficient equity remaining in it to eliminate any existing mortgages or liens using the reverse mortgage.
+In practice, this means you generally must have at least 50% equity in the home in order to qualify, though the precise limit depends on your age and current interest rates.

 Your home equity can be calculated by taking the value of your home and subtracting the amount you owe on your mortgage and any other liens on the home.

-Property eligibility can complex.
-Reverse Mortgages are currently not available on co-ops, for example, though a change in that requirement is anticipated.
+Property eligibility can be complex.
+Reverse Mortgages are currently not available on co-ops, for example.
 Bed & breakfasts and working farms are also ineligible, as are manufactured homes built before 1976.
 The borrower must own the land the home is built on, the home must be on a permanent foundation, and the home must pass an FHA inspection.